Call for Nominations: 2021 ARIS Awards

 This ARIS Award honors a body of achievements over time.
 Individual researchers or practitioners, collaborations, or organizations may have worked over a period of time on undertaking research engagement and translation for impact.
 Award recipients in this category will be individuals or organizations that have demonstrated such long-term achievement or established a body of work.

-ARIS Awardees will be honored at an annual ARIS Broader Impacts Summit Awards Ceremony, and their work will be highlighted.
+ARIS Awardees will be honored at an annual ARIS Broader Impacts Summit.

 For specifics, go to 2021 Awards Information